top of page

 Nature Camp Counselor: Call of the Wild Camps

-Our ideal camp counselor is a communicative and collaborative team player bursting with creative ideas to share in team meetings and to implement with children in weekly camps.
+Our ideal camp counselor is a communicative and collaborative team player bursting with creative ideas to share and implement with children in weekly camps.
 Our ideal outdoor camp counselor is fun, adaptable, friendly, outgoing, energetic, and eager to inspire and engage children in learning by doing.
 Strong nature camp counselors have experience in early childhood education, elementary school education, special education, outdoor education, environmental education, literacy education, outdoor recreation, and related fields.

 WHO WE ARE: We believe that to inspire learning is to inspire action!
 We believe in experiential education and lifelong learning.
 Inspire Behavioral Learning's mission is to empower people to live happier, more independent and fulfilling lives by achieving their health and educational goals.
 Outdoor educators in Call of the Wild Camps provide a fun, safe alternative to screen addiction; inspire nature connection and curiosity; and foster healthy, positive relationships with flora and fauna in our natural environments.